18F/delivery-assurance/.github/ISSUE_TEMPLATE/onboarding-template.md

 ---
 name: Onboarding template
-about: Template to be used to onboard a new team member
+about: Internal template to be used to onboard a new team member
 title: 'Onboarding [Name] to the Delivery Assurance Team'
 labels: ''
 assignees: ''